Skip to content

 Terminal window

-docker build -t oracle-ebs-gateway .
+docker build -t oracle-mcp-agent .

 2. Run with Environment Variables: